ColdIQ's Cold Email Guide: Outbound Secrets

 On the file above, I didn't target by specific job title, so Clay's integration found all the jobs it could.

-For this we use Prospeo inside of Clay.
-If we want to find even more email addresses, we can use waterfall solutions such as:
+If you want to find even more email addresses than just using one provider, you can use waterfall solutions such as:

 Apollo is the most efficient software to build highly targeted list of prospects.